IBM/raft-fabric-sample/README.md

 Nice job!
 We're ready to start the app now :)

-## Step 5.
-Start the Fabcar web-app
+## Step 6.
+Start the Fabcar web app

 Once the dependencies are installed, in the two separate windows, run the following command to start the Angular app, and the Node.js server.